DanteCypress/dub_city/README.md

 # Dub City

-Web application that expands my knowledge of ReactJS, as well as gaining new knowledge of FireBase (auth, database, and storage).
-The Web application allows users to view Golden State Warriors' most recent games at a glance, and also see their games for the current season.
-Users also have the ability to see current roster.
+The Web application allows users to view Golden State Warriors' most recent games at a glance, and also see their games for the current season using Firebase DB.
+Users have an Admin dashboard to add games and players to DB.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites